-SCHEDULE 14A
+SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)

-Filed by the Registrant [X]Filed by a Party other than the Registrant $[]$ inTEST Corporation

-Check the appropriate box:

-- [] Preliminary Proxy Statement

-- [] Confidential for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- [X] Definitive Proxy Statement

-- [] Definitive Additional Materials

-- [] Soliciting Material Pursuant to Rule 14a-12

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-[X] No fee required.

-- [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:
+Registrant [ $\underline{X}$ ] rty other than the Registrant [ $\underline{}$ ] Check the app propriate box: [] Pre eliminary Proxy Statement [] Co onfidential for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [ X ] De finitive Proxy Statement [] De finitive Additional Materials [] So liciting Material Pursuant to Rule 14a-12 inTEST Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of F iling Fee (Check the appropriate box): [ X ] No f ee required. [] Fee (1) (2) (3) Computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Chec whic Forn paid previously with preliminary materials.
+Ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the nor Schedule and the date of its filing.
+Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed:

-s 1

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed:
+We have revised the definitive proxy statement filed on April 30, 2013 to correct the dates set forth therein under the heading "Stockholder Proposals".
+We also included a note to the Table of Contents that indicates that the Table of Contents included in the Edgar filed version may contain different page numbers from the hard copy proxy statement that will be mailed to our stockholders due to variations in pagination between the printed version and the filed version.